Getting Started

 Interval

-Specifies maximum delay for sending metrics report.
+Specifies the maximum delay between sending metrics report messages.

 Time To Be Received